The Convention

 The Corruption

 Dr. Okafor's framework was designed to protect nature from exploitation.
-Over two centuries, that framework was systematically corrupted — not by destroying the treaty, but by reinterpreting it.
-GEPA used the treaty's own language to justify control over the zones, transforming protection mandates into extraction licenses.
+Over two centuries, that framework was systematically corrupted, not by destroying the treaty, but by reinterpreting it.
+GEPA used the treaty's own language to justify control over the zones, turning protection mandates into extraction licenses.
 The zones didn't fall because the treaty failed.
 They fell because the treaty was used against itself.